 How to make homemade eggnog: Do you love eggnog during the holidays?
 Me too!
 Today I am sharing a great little lightened up Eggnog Recipe so we can enjoy our eggnog without being to concerned about the calories!

 One of the things I love about the holiday season is eggnog.
 The creamy, smooth sweetness makes it one of my favorite holiday treats.
 I usually buy the light version, just so I can have more.
 This year I had trouble finding light eggnog.
 I don’t know if it’s not being made or just that it’s so popular, it was all sold out.

 So you got it, I made my own!
 Who knew making eggnog was so easy?

-Traditionally, eggnog is not cooked, is aged for several days and of course is fully boozed up.
+Traditionally, eggnog is not cooked, aged for several days, and of course is fully boozed up.
 I wanted my eggnog to be lighter in calories but still extra rich, creamy and sweet – minus the booze.
-I kept the egg yolks and used reduced fat milk.
-I didn’t fully cook the eggs in the eggnog, I heated the eggnog in a sauce pan just until it began to thicken.
+To recreate the recipe, I kept the egg yolks and used reduced fat milk.
+I then heated the eggnog in a saucepan pan just until the eggnog began to thicken.